-The only romantic relationship I’ve been in lasted for three months in the summer of 2013, and it was during this time that I learned how to drive before formally obtaining my operator’s license in the upcoming fall.
+The only girlfriend I ever had was with me for three months in the summer of 2013, and it was during this time that I learned how to drive before formally obtaining my operator’s license in the upcoming fall.
 As practice, my father would ride shotgun and accompany me to my girlfriend’s apartment to pick her up, checking to see that I did not exceed the speed limit, drove with my hands 10 and 2 on the wheel, changed lanes when appropriate, and stayed focused on the road at all times.
 The drive to her apartment went smoothly, but coming back from it, I made an error of judgment that I believe factored into my girlfriend’s decision to agree to a break up with me: I slammed on the breaks at a stoplight too late, and wound up in the middle of the intersection while the light was red!
 “GO, GO, GO!!!!!!!!!” my dad screamed.
 I proceeded to drive past the stoplight, perturbed, embarrassed, and emotionally scarred.
 I would remember this moment forever.

 I could tell dozens more of these cringe-filled stories.
 One that stands out in my mind is the time when I turned left at a “Cross Traffic Does Not Stop” sign just before a car coming from my right passed through the intersection, nearly causing a devastating accident.
 At another time, I was attending a swimming lesson and projectile vomited for five minutes straight from physically overexerting myself.
 It was so bad my instructor cancelled the lesson, and shut down the school’s natatorium for the entire rest of the day to clean up the mess I left.
 Finally, I visited my friend, Lawrence, at his new house in the suburbs of Tampa, Florida.
 Lawrence and his parents assumed that I would only be visiting for five or six days, but little did they realize that I wasn’t booked to leave until the end of July, which was a whole three weeks away.
 And so Lawrence’s family grew increasingly exasperated with this sixth mouth to feed, while Lawrence himself couldn’t wait until I was on my way home.